 Over 25 million people in the US live in a food desert

 No trash cans and a mason jar of trash is the ultimate zero waste status symbol, but it’s almost impossible for anyone.
 Even more so when you live in a food desert, ie. 33% of the population must reside more than a mile from a grocery store (10 miles in rural areas).
+You can see the US food desert map here.

 The only accessible food in food deserts is usually from dollar stores or pharmacies.
 No fresh food.
 Definitely no bulk.
 No chance at “zero” waste.
 Never forget that our current systems are unfair and don’t lend themselves to a zero waste life.